This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I’m thinking that a basket of homemade hand sanitizer ingredients, along with a bottle of ready-to-go spray, and a recipe instruction card is the perfect gift for him.
 It’s practical and thoughtful; just like my dad.
 Plus, I think he’ll find the gift to be a bit comical, since everyone (including the internet now, lol) knows about his hand sanitizer obsession.

-Today’s recipe, a homemade hand sanitizer spray, is made with ingredients that are grandpa-friendly (hi, dad) and grandchildren-friendly (hi, Piper and Londyn): witch hazel, vegetable glycerin, and essential oils.
+Today’s recipe, a homemade hand sanitizer spray, is made with ingredients that are grandpa-friendly (hi, dad) and grandchildren-friendly: high-proof alcohol, vegetable glycerin, and essential oils.
 My dad can use this hand sanitizer spray on his own hands, and he can also share a spritz with his grandchildren.

 This hand sanitizer spray comes together in just two minutes, once you’ve gathered the ingredients (a few of which you probably already own), and it may be stored for a couple of months.